onflow/cadence/docs/language.md

 //
 countRef.increment()

-// Attempt to borrow the capability with the type `&Counter`.
+// Again, attempt to get a get a capability for the counter, but use the type `&Counter`.
-// This results in `nil`, i.e. the borrow fails,
+//
+// Getting the capability succeeds, because it is latent, but borrowing fails
-// because the capability was created/linked using the type `&{HasCount}`.
+// (the result s `nil`), because the capability was created/linked using the type `&{HasCount}`:
 //
 // The resource type `Counter` implements the resource interface `HasCount`,
 // so `Counter` is a subtype of `{HasCount}`, but the capability only allows